Kopernicus/Kopernicus/README.md

 1.)
 A bug in which defining a PQS material would result in a load crash has been fixed.
 It was most reported in RSS.
 Sorry for letting that slip through!

 2.)
-Stars now calculate aparent intensity when figuring their rim shaders, rather than just choosing the closest star regardless of how bright it may or may not be.
+Bodies now calculate a stars aparent intensity when figuring their rim shaders, rather than just choosing the closest star regardless of how bright it may or may not be.

 3.)
 A minor visual bug with rim shaders on gas giants has been fixed.